RobTillaart/SRF05/README.md

 - the other values are linear interpolated between the 0 and 90 column (100% is extrapolated)
 - the table range is from -40 to +60 as that covers 99% of the "normal" temperatures occuring.

-For temperatures under 0°C the effect of humidity seems to go to zero as we look how the difference between 90% and 0% decreases when temperature drops.
+For temperatures under 0°C the effect of humidity goes to zero as we look how the difference between 90% and 0% decreases when temperature drops.

 The function **float calculateSpeedOfSound()** uses two interpolations derived from the table above.
 The function has no look-up table and uses no lookup table / RAM.
-This function returns a speed of sound with an error margin less than 1%, and mostly even lower than 0.5% compared to the numbers above.
+This function returns a speed of sound with an overall error margin less than 1%, and mostly even lower than 0.5% compared to the numbers above.

 ## Interface